Pegazarjam/pdsnd_github/README.md

 ### Description
 This  project is  to  utilise Git and Github to refactor Project2 and perform the requested tasks.

+This programming nanodegree consisted of three projects by which the learner will touch on SQL, Python and version control.

 ### Files used
 BikeShare_project3.ipynb, Git-keyterms, ReadME.md